E-Learning Plan/Remote Learning: Pekin Community High School

 - Interactive lesson via either Canvas/Google Classroom

-Teachers will include detailed instructions relating to the assignment, including the following information:
+Teacher will included detailed instructions relating to the assignment, including the following information:

 - Purpose/objective of the assignment